Kim Yoo-jung: Philanthropy

-On August 26, 2010, Kim joined the "Kiss of Love" campaign to selling products produced by Seoul Social Welfare Community Chest of Korea using celebrities lip marks, autographs, and caricatures for support the self-reliance and child education of low-income families.
-In December 2010, Kim Yoo-jung and other 33 Sidus HQ's actors participated to show the beauty of Korea under the theme of Hanbok in a Love Sharing Hanbok Calendar event; the proceeds from sales were donated to Korea Compassion.
+On August 26, 2010, Kim joined the "Kiss of Love" campaign, which sold products produced by Seoul Social Welfare Community Chest of Korea using celebrities' lip marks, autographs, and caricatures to support the self-reliance and child education of low-income families.
+In December 2010, Kim and 33 other Sidus HQ's actors participated to showcase the beauty of Korea under the theme of Hanbok in a Love Sharing Hanbok Calendar event; proceeds from the sales were donated to Korea Compassion.

-On February 2, 2012, Kim and many other actors, opinion leaders, and models took part in the exhibition photography held by Kolon Sport for its 2012 S/S Collection while the modeling fee was decided to be used as a donation, to serve neighbors in need.
-On April 20, Kim gave out t-shirts designed by popular designer Kathleen Kye to participated on smart donation culture held by Samsung Electronics while releasing its smart TV on 'Insight Exhibition' to support Hanbit School for the Blind's students to continue to show their talents, meanwhile the donated clothes were delivered to neighbors in need.
-On May 5, Kim and Yeo Jin-goo did good deeds and made a voice donation in the documentary narration of 'New Life to Children'—Sookhyun's Picture Diary, a live broadcast on MBC's special program for children with rare incurable diseases, which airs on the Children's Day.
+On February 2, 2012, Kim and many other actors, opinion leaders, and models took part in a photography exhibition held by Kolon Sport for its 2012 S/S Collection; modeling fees were donated to serve neighbors in need.
+On April 20, Kim gave out t-shirts designed by popular designer Kathleen Kye to participate on smart donation culture held by Samsung Electronics while releasing its smart TV on 'Insight Exhibition' to support Hanbit School for the Blind's students to continue to show their talents, meanwhile the donated clothes were delivered to neighbors in need.
+On May 5, Kim and Yeo Jin-goo did good deeds and donated their voices to the documentary narration of 'New Life to Children'—Sookhyun's Picture Diary, a live broadcast on MBC's special program for children with rare incurable diseases, which airs on the Children's Day.

-Kim auctioned an iPhone case during a charity auction event held by Gyeonggi Province and Daum's portal site titled Infinite Care Campaign Auction for Neighborhood Love from January 9 to 16, 2013.
-Proceeds from the auction event are used for needy neighbors in Gyeonggi Province.
-On November 23, Kim's attractive pictorials was revealed with the aim of helping around her through steady volunteer work by participated in the fashion magazine Elle's signature charity project Share Happiness.
-It is a special charity collaboration project consisting of Elle's paper donations, stars' photo talent donations, and brand's relief fund.
-The donations collected under the name of Share Happiness will be donated in full to help women and children in need in the society.
+Kim auctioned an iPhone case to a charity auction held by Gyeonggi Province and Daum's portal site titled Infinite Care Campaign Auction for Neighborhood Love from January 9 to 16, 2013.
+Proceeds from the auction event were used for needy neighbors in Gyeonggi Province.
+On November 23, Kim's attractive pictorials were revealed of her volunteer work, participating in fashion magazine Elle's signature charity project Share Happiness.
+It is a special charity collaboration project consisting of Elle's paper donations, stars' photo talent donations, and the brand's relief fund.
+Donations collected under the name of Share Happiness were to be donated in full to help women and children in need in the society.

-On August 21, 2014, Kim participated in the Ice Bucket Challenge, a fundraising campaign underway by US ALS Association to develop treatments for "ALS", which is known as Lou Gehrig's disease, and to help patients.
-Regardless of took an ice water shower, she also made donation to the ALS Association.
-On October 8, Kim and other top stars representing South Korea made talent donation by recording in the production of campaign song "Talk About Love" to encourage citizens to participate and joined forces to rescue climate refugees in Tanzania and Malawi, Africa, who are dying due to the effects of climate change.
-This project is jointly planned and supervised by Environment TV, an international relief organization.
+On August 21, 2014, Kim participated in the Ice Bucket Challenge, a fundraising campaign by US ALS Association to develop treatments for "ALS" - also known as Lou Gehrig's disease - and to help patients.
+As well as taking an ice water shower, she donated to the ALS Association.
+On October 8, Kim and other top stars representing South Korea donated their time by participating in the recording of the campaign song "Talk About Love" to encourage citizens to participate and join forces to rescue climate refugees in Tanzania and Malawi, Africa dying due to the effects of climate change.
+This project was jointly planned and supervised by Environment TV, an international relief organization.